petrucior/graphicRenderingFoveated/README.md

 # projectFovea
-This project was created to build MMF foveae to graphic rendering using OpenMP and Cuda libraries.
+This project was created to build MMF fovea to graphic rendering using OpenMP and Cuda libraries.

 ![scene](https://user-images.githubusercontent.com/3810960/59125304-4dec0c80-8938-11e9-8150-e54df91ee6db.png)